ruc-practical-ai/development-environment-setup/README.md

 * **Python**: programming language ubiquitous in data science and machine learning (the latest version is 3.12 but any modern version > 3.8 will work for this class)
 * **Jupyter**: notebook environment for developing in Python

 The following tools are optional.
-VSCode is technically optional but is highly recommended.
-VSCode is so popular that you may find it harder to find help online and from your classmates if you choose another integrated development environment (IDE).
+VS Code is technically optional but is highly recommended.
+VS Code is so popular that you may find it harder to find help online and from your classmates if you choose another integrated development environment (IDE).
-* **VSCode**: free IDE by Microsoft (optional)
+* **VS Code**: free IDE by Microsoft (optional)
 * **Poetry**: tool for keeping track of Python dependencies (optional in this class)

 It is helpful to practice installing these and other useful tools on your own so you can get comfortable searching the internet for the documentation on a new tool, reading the instructions, and learning how to use it on your own.
 This skill will help you in this course as you try new tools, and will help you professionally as you grow an ability to make independent contributions to software and data science teams.